kaisadilla/judith/.info/spec.md

 let shared p2 = get_0() -- valid, "p2" receives ownership and makes it shared.
 -- All of these rules would be the same for "get_1".

--- receiving an immutable value (const T): let p0 = get_2() -- valid
+-- receiving an immutable value (final T): let p0 = get_2() -- valid
 --let mut p1 = get_2() -- ERROR, get_2() doesn't transfer ownership.
 --let shared p2 = get_2() -- ERROR, same as above.